alegithub72/bookshop/README.md

 ```

-##### Deploy  application
+##### Deploy and run web-application

-Deploying the artifact bookshop.war in Tomcat 8 server, test the application with this link.
+Deploying the artifact bookshop.war in Tomcat 8 server and run it, test the application with this link.

 [http://localhost:8080/bookshop/index.html](http://localhost:8080/bookshop/index.html)